🏈 Sydney, Australia

 What's the Difference Between Lifeguards and Lifesavers?

 Lifeguards are the "boys in blue" on Bondi Beach who patrol 365 days a year.
 The 35 Lifeguards are paid professionals employed by Waverley Council.
-They have have ultimate responsibility for beach safety on Bondi and perform the majority of rescues.
+They have ultimate responsibility for beach safety on Bondi and perform the majority of rescues.
 The popular Bondi Rescue is a reality TV show, broadcast in over 100 countries, that follows the daily lives and routines of the Lifeguards.
 It has been in production since 2006.

 Some of the team from Bondi Rescue